Why Is An Antiburtst Exercise Ball Safer?

-Exercise balls that come with an Anti-Burst Rating are strongly recommended for maximum safety.
+We strongly recommend exercise balls that come with an Anti-Burst Rating for maximum safety.
 Staples, pins or other sharp items may unexpectedly pierce your ball if you roll over them.
-Anti-Burst rated balls will deflate slowly and safely when punctured, rather than bursting suddenly like a balloon with you landing on your back as occurs with cheap, non Anti-Burst exercise balls.
+Anti-Burst rated balls will deflate slowly and safely when punctured, rather than bursting suddenly like a balloon with you landing on your back, as occurs with cheap, non-Anti-Burst exercise balls.

-A 500kg anti-burst rating ball is the minimum that we recommend for safety purposes.
+A 300+kg anti-burst rating ball is the minimum that you would recommend for safety purposes.
 Most exercise balls available that do not stipulate an anti-burst rating would have an anti-burst rating of between 100 and 200kg.
-They usually don’t stipulate their anti-burst rating because it is low.
+They usually don’t specify their anti-burst rating because it is low.
 A high anti-burst rating is a crucial issue if you consider exercises that involve bouncing or doing weights.
-Please take a look at our new Physiomed Pro Plus Exercise Ball, with a high anti-burst rating of 550 kg!

 Consider Your Safety